fforw/jamrot/README.md

 Now the only thing I needed to do was to interpolate the keyframe values per line with a time / animation-step offset.

-    // Pseudo code for rendering a zoom rotator procedure render_time_shift_zoomrotator()
+    // Pseudo code for rendering a time-shift zoom rotator procedure render_time_shift_zoomrotator()

         for y = 0 to screen_height - 1